fseehawer/react-circular-slider/README.md

 export default App;
 ```

 The CircularSlider component with some custom props.
-See the [examples](https://fseehawer.github.io/react-circular-slider/) here!
+See the [demos here!](https://fseehawer.github.io/react-circular-slider/)

 ```javascript
 import React from 'react';